Xilinx/Vitis-AI/docs/_sources/docs/workflow-system-integration.rst.txt

 - Build the Linux image using Petalinux, incorporating the necessary recipes.

 - Install Vitis AI 3.5 to the target leveraging a pre-built package at run time.
-For details of this procedure, please see :ref:`Vitis AI Online Installation <vart_vail_online_install>`
+For details of this procedure, please see the instructions in the Vitis AI Online Installation section below.

 .. _vart_vail_online_install: